angela-andrews/liri-node-app/README.md

 This is our week 10 assignment that uses Node.js to create a twitter bot.
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.

+## Why the project is useful
+This project is a great way to introduce yourself to building node apps using API data.
+This was my first Node project and I learned a lot.

 ## How to use
 1. Clone this repo
 2. Get your own Twitter and Spotify Keys.